Patriots allow 23 unanswered points in grisly loss to Bears

 At the time of his exit in the first half, Jones had a stat line of 3-for-6 with 13 yards and an interception.
 On the positive side, despite his poor play that resulted in a round of boos multiple times on failed drives, he rushed for 24 yards — showing he has no issue with lingering ankle issues.
 He did not return to the game after playing just three series on offense, despite reports he would see time in the second half.

-" (I) definitely wanted to play better.
-I just have to do better at my job, and that's all it comes down to.
-That's all I can control," Jones said.

-Almost immediately following his removal Zappe hit Jakobi Meyers for a 24-yard touchdown to breathe new life into the Patriots.
+And as if on cue, with chants of his name spattered throughout the first quarter as Jones struggled, Zappe hit Jakobi Meyers for a 24-yard touchdown to breathe new life into the Patriots.

 After an interception of Bears quarterback Justin Fields by Patriots cornerback Myles Bryant, Zappe and company were handed the ball at the 50-yard line.

-Zappe fired downfield to DeVante Parker for a 43-yard gain to sparked more life into Gillette Stadium, setting up a Patriots scoring’ opportunity at the Chicago 7-yard line.
-Rhamondre Stevenson did the rest, punching it in for a 4-yard touchdown to give the Patriots a 14-10 lead with 6:04 to go to half.
+Almost immediately, Zappe fired downfield to DeVante Parker for a 43-yard gain, setting up a Patriots scoring’ opportunity at the Chicago 7-yard line.
+Rhamondre Stevenson did the rest, punching it in for a 4-yard touchdown to give the Patriots a 14-10 lead with 6:04 to go in the half.

 A 25-yard pass to Khalil Herbert from Justin Fields put the Bears ahead 17-14 before the half and they never looked back.
 Three straight field goals from Cairo Santos (23, 38, 50 yards) and then a 1-yard rushing score from David Montgomery quickly led to the blowout score in the second half.